Compass: SLO-aware Query Planner for Compound AI Serving at Scale: Theoretical Guarantee

+\bipar{Outline} We prove (2) by first mapping the problem into $m$ independent 1-dimensional bin packing problems.
+Then we show that \name greedy is equivalent to the First Fit Decreasing strategy.
+Then we invoke the bound from previous literature to get the $\frac{11}{9}$ factor with a constant.
+At last, we prove that the extra cost incurred from fragmentation can be accounted for by a small constant.

-In this scenario, we assume that the resource is unlimited on every tier.
-Our aims is to accomodate all the pipelines with minimum cost.
-We define the monetary cost of tier $m$ as $G_m$.
-As the resource cost on each tier may incur fragmentation, this is a variant to the bin-packing problem.
+\bipar{Formulation} In this case, the optimization objective is to accommodate all queries with minimum monetary cost.
+We define the monetary cost of tier (hardware) $m$ as $G_m$.
 Assume we use $K_m$ GPU on tier $m$, our goal is to minimize the monetary cost $\$ = \sum K_m * G_m$.

-Since bin-packing problem itself is NP-hard, our problem is also NP-hard.
-We formulate a linear programming problem and solve it using simplex algorithm.
-We first consider the case where $m=1$.